NNLM-NCDS/research-team-co-authorship/README.md

 # License
 This project utilizes the **MIT License**, a permissive software license with few restrictions of reuse.
 You can do whatever you want as long as you *include 1) the original copyright and 2) copy of the license notice* in any copies or derivations of this software project.
 You can *use, copy, modify, merge, publish, distribute, sublicense, and sell copies* of this software.
 Read the **MIT license** for additional information: https://github.com/NNLM-NCDS/research-team-co-authorship?tab=MIT-1-ov-file.

-# Credit
+# Credits

+This script was inspired by, and borrowed heavily from, https://github.com/erilu/pubmed-abstract-compiler

+This work was made possible through the Network of the National Library of Medicine's National Center for Data Services, has been funded with Federal funds from the National Library of Medicine, National Institutes of Health, and Department of Health and Human Services, under Cooperative Agreement Number UG4LM012347 with NYU Langone Health.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of NIH.

-The NNLM National Center for Data Services (NCDS) held a class, the Fundamentals of Health Data Science(Fall 2023), that brought together the following professionals interested in working on Python projects to solve information challenges in our workplace:
+The NNLM National Center for Data Services held a class, the Fundamentals of Health Data Science (Fall 2023), that brought together the following project contributers who were interested in working on Python projects to solve information challenges in our workplace:

 **Project management:** Justin de la Cruz, Beth Blackwood